Jósef Sigurdsson

 Working papers

 I study how transitory increases in the opportunity cost of schooling affect dropout rates and long-run outcomes.
-Exploiting a tax-free year in Iceland and comparing teenagers around compulsory schooling age, I find increased school dropout and a permanent loss in educational attainment for men, but not women.
-Consequently, men suffer substantial losses in lifetime earnings, slow career progression, and reduced marriage and fertility outcomes.
-Dropouts predominantly come from low-education neighborhoods and enter jobs with limited career prospects, consistent with misperceptions about the returns to education.
-I discuss the implications for the cost of business cycles, education policy, and age-dependent taxation.
+Exploiting a tax-free year in Iceland and comparing teenagers around compulsory schooling age, I document increased dropout rates and a permanent loss in educational attainment for men, but not women.
+Consequently, they experience substantial lifetime earnings losses, enter occupations with limited career advancement, and have reduced marriage and fertility.
+Dropouts predominantly come from low-education—but not low-income—families and neighborhoods, consistent with misperceptions about the returns to education.
+The findings suggest that temporary economic booms can permanently reduce aggregate human capital accumulation.

 Publications